 - Strategic bolding: Is there a really important point you’re trying to make in the email?
 Consider bolding it to help it stand out to those who are quickly scanning through it.

 - Bullet points If your email is really long and contains blocky paragraphs, make it easier to scan by using bullet points.

 - Call-to-action buttons: Buttons are far more effective for getting clicks than hyperlinked text.
 If you’re hoping to get your readers to sign up for a something, RSVP, or pay a bill, include a call-to-action button rather than hyperlinking text.

 One of the best ways to continuously improve your emails is to analyze numbers from previous sends.
 In FRONTSTEPS, you can see how many newsletters were sent, how many were opened, and how many bounced.
 When analyzing numbers, here’s what you should look for:

-Bounces: If you’re seeing an incredibly high bounce rate, there’s a good chance you might have an outdated email list.
-Work to get updated email addresses from your residents if you’re running into this issue.
+- Bounces: If you’re seeing an incredibly high bounce rate, there’s a good chance you might have an outdated email list.
+Work to get updated email addresses from your

 Remember, it’s worth your time to test, analyze, and optimize your emails to ensure your important messages are actually getting in front of residents.
 Have you tried any successful tricks to improve your open and click rates?
 Share your tips below!